 13.2.5 Notifications and error events

-Table 13.2.5-1 provides a list of notification events that are provided by the Media Player.
+Table 13.2.5-1 provides a list of notification events that are provided by the Media Player to 5GMSd-Aware Applications at reference point M7d and to the Media Session Handler at reference point M11d.
+Every notification and error event is disambiguated by a media delivery session identifier.

-Table 13.2.5-1: Notification events
+Table 13.2.5-1: Media Player Notification events